 IaaS is the acronym for Infrastructure as a service, which provides virtual data centers to businesses.
 The cloud service provides a complete infrastructure, i.e., storage and server space to experiment and build new technologies over the cloud.
-IaaS services are capable of hosting website and software solutions, building virtual data centers for large-scale enterprises, and can even conduct data mining and analysis.
+IaaS services can host website and software solutions, build virtual data centers for large-scale enterprises, and even conduct data mining and analysis.

 Here, a business is responsible for managing the application hosted, the particular development tools, and the operating system deployed.
 On the other hand, the IaaS vendor manages the storage space, networking resources, and the dedicated data center.

 A perfect IaaS example is Amazon Web Services (AWS), leading the public cloud space.
 Big players such as Salesforce and Netflix are already leveraging AWS to support their ever-growing client/customer base.